Choaib-ELMADI/getting-started-with-stm32/Learn by Building/README.md

 - **Goals**:

   - Get familiar with basic GPIO control
+  - Usage of timers for time base generation
+  - Usage of GPIO external interrupts
   - Usage of a logic analyzer for debugging and observing hardware